AlenVelocity/hbd-nicko/README.md

 From knowing you as a sagiri simp to knowing more about you... though the sagiri simp part never fade away 🪄

 We all wish you the bestest, blissful birthday 🎉

+Happppy Birthday nicko 💓

+We all want you to know that we all love you and it has been a wonderful time being with you all this days...
+From knowing you as a sagiri simp to knowing more about you... though the sagiri simp part never fade away 🪄

+We all wish you the bestest, blissful birthday 🎉